 We manufactured approximately 71% of all garments which we placed in service during fiscal 2013.
 These were primarily work pants and shirts manufactured at our plants in Cardenas, Ebano and Valles, which are located in San Luis Potosi, Mexico as well as at subcontract manufacturers that the we utilize to supplement our manufacturing capacity in periods of high demand.
 The balance of the garments used in our programs are purchased from a variety of industry suppliers.
 While we currently acquire the raw materials with which we produce our garments from a limited number of suppliers, we believe that such materials are readily available from other sources.
 To date, we have experienced no significant difficulty in obtaining any of our raw materials or supplies.
-However, if we were to experience difficulty obtaining any of our raw materials from such suppliers and were unable to obtain new materials or supplies from other industry suppliers, it could adversely affect our results of operations.
+However, if we were to experience difficulty obtaining any of our raw materials or supplies from other industry suppliers, it could adversely affect our results of operations.